 - Improved on-time delivery to the customer: With GPS-enabled IoT, delivery trucks and vans can be automatically guided to take the most efficient routes and avoid traffic for faster, more predictable delivery over the last mile.

-If robots and automation technologies have one clear super power, it is to reduce human error.
+If robotics and automation technologies have one clear super power, it is to reduce human error.
 Properly used, robots can increase the consistency, efficiency and, notably, the safety of any supply chain.

 Robots can assist human workers in warehouses, and as the technology evolves, “co-bots” may become an integral part of warehouse operations in these settings, reducing the time it takes for parts to be picked, and reducing the potential for injury from handling sharp objects or lifting heavy boxes.